trauma treatment with an intense focus for you to feel better, faster.

 Is an intensive for you?

-WellMind looks forward to providing a unique, valuable, and researched-based treatment format with day-long therapy sessions with either Mrs. Depew or Dr. Johnson.
+WellMind looks forward to providing a unique, valuable, and researched-based treatment format with day-long therapy sessions with Dr. Johnson.
 We are able to provide a safe space for you to reprocess your trauma.
 WellMind does not have partial hospitalization facilities so we cannot take on cases needing psychiatric help.
-Our intensives are for those who have had experience with therapy in the past, are functional, do not have an eating disorder, are not actively suicidal, and are free from addictions.
+Our intensives are for those who have experience with therapy in the past, are functional, do not have an eating disorder, are not actively suicidal, and are free from addictions.
 In addition, this format is for those who have a supportive and safe home environment.

 Explore the patterns of responses you received growing up and how that has developed core negative beliefs for you now.